asrdo/odin-recipes/README.md

 This project is aimed at applying basic HTML knowledge learned in *The Odin Projet: The Foundations Course*.

 This project has 3 recipes, and showcases basic HTML to lay out and display them.

+Git and GPG encryption were applied to this project as well.